prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Number of replicas of each shard to deploy for a Prometheus deployment.
+<p>replicas defines the number of replicas of each shard to deploy for a Prometheus deployment.
 <code>spec.replicas</code> multiplied by <code>spec.shards</code> is the total number of Pods
 created.</p>
 <p>Default: 1</p>